crolllab/IBIOL-compute-resources/README.md

 ### Remote desktop access (VNC) for Ubuntu

-This options exists for `IBIOLcompute`.
+This options currently exists for `IBIOLcompute`.
 Only cable connections are allowed for VNC access (SITEL rules).

 ### Windows virtual machine

 We are looking into offering this option.
-Please use the sign-up form if you are interested.